kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 ## Deploy Wordpress
-Run the following command in the Cloud Shell to force an initial execution of the application pipeline to build and deploy the Wordpress frontend into Cloud Run:

-    gcloud beta builds triggers run --branch=${GH_BRANCH} github-trigger-app
+Forcing an execution of the application pipeline requires a new commit in one of the Wordpress folders.
+This can be as simple as committing a newline, simply to kickstart the first run of the pipeline.

 The build process can be monitored in the Cloud Console at the [Cloud Build History](https://console.cloud.google.com/cloud-build/builds) page.